smartass101/pelican/docs/settings.rst

 When Pelican is about to read some content source file:

-1. The hash or modification time information for the file from a previous build are loaded from a cache file.
-These files are stored in the `CACHE_DIRECTORY` directory.
+1. The hash or modification time information for the file from a previous build are loaded from a cache file if `LOAD_CACHE` is ``True`` These files are stored in the `CACHE_DIRECTORY` directory.
    If the file has no record in the cache file, it is read as usual.
 2. The file is checked according to `CHECK_MODIFIED_METHOD`:
     - If set to ``'mtime'``, the modification time of the file is checked.